canalplus/rx-player/doc/api/Player_Errors.md

 format of that property is decribed in the chapter below listed codes, and the codes for which it is set are indicated in the corresponding code's description below.

+Depending on its `code` property, a `MEDIA_ERROR` may also have a supplementary `timeInfo` property, describing the position-related bounds linked to the issue.

 #### codes

 An error of `type` `MEDIA_ERROR` can have the following codes (`code` property):